zesty-io/SMMiddleware/README.md

 - PHP is open source, has a large community, and plenty of integrations hooks.

 ## Open-source
 Please feel free to express your ideas or extend this codebase.
 This codebase is a mindset, not an end all.
-Ultimately you can maintain your own Smiddleware on any language you are comfortable with.
+Ultimately you can maintain your own SMiddleware on any language you are comfortable with.